SAIL-GuoLab/DeepContrast_Demo/Demo_scripts/README.md

 ### verify_old_new_predictions_identical.py

 This script, as a supplement to the previous script, verifies that the newly generated GBCA-predicted scans are indeed the same as what we generated before using the same inputs and same model.
-It loads the old and new scans and confirm that not a single voxel is different in each of the scans.
+It loads the old and new scans and confirms that not a single voxel is different in each of the scans.

 Execution:
 ```